TomHuangsrc/verilog-examples/readme.md

-This is Some Verilog code I　can refer.
+There are some verilog code I can refer.